RiledUpCrow/Flier/docs/Action.md

 **`effect`**

-This Action runs other Actions 20 times a second for a `duration` measured in ticks.
+This action runs other Actions 20 times a second for a `duration` measured in ticks.
 For example if you want to increase Wings regeneration by 1 for a minute, you would run `wingsHealth` action with `1` amount for `duration` 1200 (20 ticks/second times 60 seconds).

 ```
 effect_action: